whilo/datsys/README.md

 (Disclaimer: I haven't tried this)

-To make Catalysis run on Heroku, you need to let Leiningen on Heroku use the "package" build task.
+To make Datsys run on Heroku, you need to let Leiningen on Heroku use the "package" build task.

 To do this, and point Leiningen on Heroku to the "package" target, add the following config variable to Heroku by running this command: